coderamen666/srd-v3.5-md/epic/epic-spells.md

 The caster of this seed can see some distant location or hear the sounds at some distant location almost as if he or she was there.
 To both hear and see, increase the Spellcraft DC by +2.
-Distance is not a factor, but the locale must be known---a place familiar to the caster or an obvious one.
+Distance is not a factor, but the locale must be known—a place familiar to the caster or an obvious one.
 The spell creates an invisible sensor that can be dispelled.
 Lead sheeting or magical protection blocks the spell, and the caster senses that the spell is so blocked.
 If the caster prefers to create a mobile